lspitzner/brittany/README.md

 - via `stack` using a sufficiently recent stackage snapshot (dated to >= 2017-11-15)

     ~~~~.sh
-    stack install brittany # --resolver=nightly-2017-11-15
+    stack install brittany # --resolver lts-10.0
     ~~~~

-    (alternatively, should nightlies be unreliable, or you want to use ghc-8.0 or something, then cloning the repo and doing `stack install` will use an lts resolver.)
+    (earlier ltss did not include `brittany` yet, but the repo should contain a `stack.yaml` that works with ghc-8.0.)

 - on ArchLinux via [the britanny AUR package](https://aur.archlinux.org/packages/brittany/) using `aura`: